liyuanlily/NeuroAnalysis/README.md

 After deconvolving 2P imaging or Neuropixels data, you can use functions in PreprocessData.py to adjust data into desired format for analysis afterwards.

 ### Reactivation Analysis
-After preprocessing the neural activity data, you want to detect High Synchrony Events (HSEs), find reactivated cells in each HSE, classify reactivated cells into assemblies and analysis the properties of the assemblies.
+After preprocessing the neural activity data, you may want to detect High Synchrony Events (HSEs), find reactivated cells in each HSE, classify reactivated cells into assemblies and analysis the properties of the assemblies.

 Needed functions can be found in ReactivationAnalysis.py, ClusterIdentification.py and AssemblyAnalysis.py.